huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_certificate_import.md

 * `project` - (Optional, List) Specifies the projects where the service you want to push a certificate to.
   The same certificate can be pushed repeatedly to the same WAF or ELB service in the same `project`, but the CDN service can only be pushed once.
+This parameter is required when pushing certificate to `WAF` or `ELB` service.

 ## Attribute Reference